Social Innovation Summit “Innovator of the Year” Award

 As part of Social Innovation Summit’s mission to elevate groundbreaking ideas and shine a spotlight on the most innovative leaders addressing the most urgent social issues, we are honoring a select group of community members through our SIS “Innovator of the Year” Award.
 If we are obsessed with anything, it is great people making a positive impact.
 And we are here to celebrate SIS community members who are hungry not just to talk about the next big thing, but to build it

 For the past decade, SIS has brought together social innovators from around the world who are motivated to drive change.
 SIS Awards are a celebration of this impactful community.

 Our flagship annual event welcomes thousands of social impact executives including social impact representatives from major corporations, global philanthropists, funders, and entrepreneurial changemakers.

 Impact an executive leadership community that spans 100,000 professionals across 100 countries eager to celebrate incredible achievements that drive impact.

 The SIS Awards celebrate the incredible Social Impact Achievements of our global community.
-The Awards are a celebration of collaborations by groups and organizations that have created a positive impact in the last year (2022), and those that show a roadmap to future success and lasting impact.
+The Awards are a celebration of programs, people, and partnerships that have created a positive impact in the last year, and those that show a roadmap to future success and lasting impact.